 Common Cold & Flu Brew

 Chilly weather may bring on some really serious colds and influenza as well as other infections such as bronchitis and coughs.
-This decoction is beneficial if taken at the very beginning of a cold or flu attack.
+This decoction may be beneficial if taken at the very beginning of a cold or flu attack.

-It is not suitable for the weak, elderly or very young children as it brings on heavy sweating which may help clear the virus out of the system.
+It is not suitable for the weak, elderly or very young children.
 While taking this it is very important to increase fluids and rest.
 If symptoms worsen or are prolonged please contact your medical practitioner.

 6 spring onions, white parts, coarsely chopped